 My family loves him.

-He had brought with I have nine children.
+He has brought, I have nine children.

-I know, living out here working and grinding.
+I know living out here working and grinding.

-Wait a minute, you have nine children.
+You have nine children.

 Are you done?